The Forsaken (2001 film)

-Synopsis
+Plot

 Aspiring filmmaker Sean is working as a freelance driver to make ends meet.
-He's assigned to deliver an expensive Mercedes-Benz from Los Angeles all the way to its owner in Miami, which will also allow him to attend the wedding of his sister.
+He is assigned to deliver an expensive Mercedes-Benz from Los Angeles all the way to its owner in Miami, which will also allow him to attend the wedding of his sister.
 He's given strict instructions not to damage the vehicle or pick up any hitchhikers.

 Sean is driving cross country when he picks up Nick, a hitchhiker who happens to be a vampire hunter hunting a group of vampires led by one of the Forsaken- the first vampires.
 They originated as a group of knights who made a pact with the fallen angel Abaddon to live forever by drinking the blood of one their comrades.
 Two of the Forsaken are located in the United States (including the one Nick is tracking, Kit).
 Nick was bitten and infected by a vampire but, thanks to an antiviral drug cocktail, the vampire virus is being kept at bay.
 Each of the Forsaken carry a unique strain of vampirism; killing a Forsaken kills his entire bloodline and reverses the condition of individuals who haven’t fully turned.
 Nick believes that if he kills Kit, he will be cured before he turns (as the drug cocktail eventually will lose effect).
 At first Sean is less than willing to indulge his new acquaintance; however, he is convinced after the two come across a disoriented young woman, Megan, at a diner, who was bitten by the vampires and left for dead.
 Nick also proves he is telling the truth by killing a vampire, Teddy, with exposure to sunlight.